Key Example: The 30-Year Diversity Paradox

 - Recruitment and promotion flows

-- Attrition assumptions
+- Attrition dynamics

-- Market supply data (where relevant)
+- External supply data (where relevant)

-Outputs are delivered in clear, board-ready format.
+Outputs are delivered in a clear, board-ready format..

 Services

-Target Feasibility Review
+Target Feasibility Review (Entry Point)

-Recruitment Simulation Modelling
+Recruitment & Progression Simulation

 Strategic Workforce Projection